palantir/conjure/rfc/004-consistent-test-cases.md

     - servers must return spec-compliant responses
     - servers must reject non-compliant requests

 _Note, there isn't a 'serialization' category here because client-side and server-side serialization and deserialization are subtly different.
-For example, servers should not tolerate unknown fields in a JSON request body as this is likely a programmer error, but clients must tolerate extra fields in a server response otherwise server authors would never be able to add new functionality!_
+For example, clients must tolerate extra fields in a server response (otherwise server authors would never be able to add new functionality).
+Servers on the other hand may reject unknown fields in a JSON request body as this is likely a programmer error._

 ## Proposal

 A single repository should publish the following versioned artifacts:

-* `testcases.yml` - a self-contained file containing exhaustive tests for both clients and servers
+* `test-cases.yml` - a self-contained file containing exhaustive tests for both clients and servers
 * `test-api.conjure.json` - clients must be generated from this conjure IR in order to interact with the test server.
-This conjure definition should also contain types sufficient for deserializing the testcases.yml file.
+This conjure definition should also contain types sufficient for deserializing the test-cases.yml file.
-* `testserver` - an executable that will send sample responses and make assertions about the generated client's requests
+* `compliance-server` - an executable that will send sample responses and make assertions about the generated client's requests
-* `testclient` - an executable that will send sample requests and make assertions about the generated server's responses
+* `compliance-client` - an executable that will send sample requests and make assertions about the generated server's responses

 ## Running the tests

 Contributors should be able to run the tests from within their IDE using a language-native test harness.
 For example, for conjure-java, the tests should be runnable from JUnit inside IntelliJ.

-It is recommended that setting up the tests for the first time requires minimal hand-written network requests - ideally, these should just be loaded from the master testcases.yml file to facilitate easy updates.
+It is recommended that setting up the tests for the first time requires minimal hand-written network requests - ideally, these should just be loaded from the master test-cases.yml file to facilitate easy updates.

-## `testcases.yml`
+## `test-cases.yml`

-The testcases.yml file should be well-typed and easy to deserialize.
+The test-cases.yml file should be well-typed and easy to deserialize.
 It should capture behaviour and edge cases from [wire.md](https://github.com/palantir/conjure/blob/develop/wire.md):

 * primitives (string, boolean, datetime, safelong, etc)
 * collection types (list, set, map, optional)